plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 A Circle Member may also request the Facilitator run an election outside of a Governance Meeting.
 The Facilitator may do so by enacting the required election process asynchronously.

-A Circle may adopt Policies to further constrain when or how Proposals or elections may happen outside of a Governance Meeting.
-However, no Policy may limit the right to stop asynchronous processing of a Proposal by requesting it go to a Governance Meeting.
+A Circle may adopt Politiques to further constrain when or how Proposals or elections may happen outside of a Governance Meeting.
+However, no Politique may limit the right to stop asynchronous processing of a Proposal by requesting it go to a Governance Meeting.

-A Circle may also adopt a Policy to define a time limit for responding to asynchronous Proposals or election nominations.
+A Circle may also adopt a Politique to define a time limit for responding to asynchronous Proposals or election nominations.
 After that time limit, anyone who has not responded is assumed to have declined to raise an Objection or provide a nomination.

 ### 3.5 Interpreting the Constitution & Governance